Criminal Investigation Department (Ireland): During the Civil War

 During the conflict of 1922–1923, the CID was responsible for the arrest of over 500 Anti-Treaty IRA fighters as well as the seizure of much weaponry and documentation.
 It had files on over 2,500 republican suspects.

 It was also accused of using brutal interrogation techniques and of the assassination of republican suspects and prisoners.

 Among a large number of incidents in which the CID was implicated was the killing of five republicans in two separate incidents on 26 and 29 August 1922 and the dumping of the bodies in Drumcondra and Clondalkin suburbs.
 By 9 September, British Intelligence had reported that CID was believed to have, "killed a number of prominent republicans" in Dublin.
 There were many other such killings of Anti-Treaty activists by plain-clothed men in the Dublin area during the war, such as Bobby Bondfield in March 1923 and Noel Lemass in July of that year.
 Senior republican Thomas Derrig also had an eye shot out while in CID custody.

-It is possible, however that some of these killings were carried out by other agencies such as elements of the National Army, or by soldiers and CID men, but popularly attributed to "Oriel House".
+It is possible, however, that some of these killings were carried out by other agencies such as elements of the National Army, or by soldiers and CID men, but popularly attributed to "Oriel House".
 In his book "Salute to the men of '22", Brian O'Higgins documented at least twenty-five murders of Republicans in the Dublin area alone.
 In the conflict as a whole, as many as 153 republican prisoners were summarily executed in the field.
 (See also: executions during the Irish Civil War.)

-A study of the period concluded, "Oriel House succeeded in its task of suppressing small scale republican activities in the Dublin area, not by the sophistication and efficiency of its intelligence work ... but by the more direct method of striking terror into its opponents."
+A study of the period concluded, "Oriel House succeeded in its task of suppressing small-scale republican activities in the Dublin area, not by the sophistication and efficiency of its intelligence work ... but by the more direct method of striking terror into its opponents."

 A total of four CID personnel were killed in the war.
 A number of attempts were also made to blow up Oriel House itself.

 Disbandment

 On 29 October 1923, the Oriel House CID was disbanded and 30 of its members were transferred to the Dublin Metropolitan Police as detectives.
 They later formed the basis of the Garda Special Branch.
-The CID as a whole was considered unsuitable for a police force in peacetime.
+The CID as a whole was considered unsuitable for the police force in peacetime.
 In April 1925 the DMP was amalgamated with the Garda Síochána.